kumahq/kuma-website/app/_src/guides/customizing-transparent-proxy-configuration-in-kubernetes-mode.md

 It’s best to stick to one method whenever possible.
 Using more than one can make things more complicated and harder to troubleshoot, as it may not be clear where each setting comes from.
 If you need to combine methods, check the [**Order of Precedence**](#order-of-precedence) to see what the final configuration will look like based on the priority of each setting.
 {% endwarning %}

-## Terminology Overview
+## Terminology overview

 - **Workload**: In this guide, **workload** refers to an application running in a Kubernetes cluster, usually represented by a [**Pod**](https://kubernetes.io/docs/concepts/workloads/pods/).
 Kubernetes resources like [**Deployment**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [**ReplicaSet**](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/), and [**StatefulSet**](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are used to define and manage these workloads, resulting in one or more **Pods** where the application actually runs.

 - **ConfigMap**: In this guide, **ConfigMap** refers to the Kubernetes [**ConfigMap**](https://kubernetes.io/docs/concepts/configuration/configmap/) resource.
 It’s used to store configuration data as key-value pairs that can be easily accessed by other resources in the cluster, such as Pods, Deployments, and StatefulSets.

-## Method {% inc method_number %}: Control Plane Runtime Configuration
+## Method {% inc method_number %}: Control plane runtime configuration
 {:#{{ tproxy.ids.guides.customize-config.k8s.methods.runtime }}}

-The Control Plane Runtime Configuration is a section of {{ Kuma }}'s configuration that contains important settings for how the control plane operates, including options for the transparent proxy and other key components.
+The control plane runtime configuration is a section of {{ Kuma }}'s configuration that contains important settings for how the control plane operates, including options for the transparent proxy and other key components.

 {% tip %}
 For more details, see the [Control Plane Configuration Reference]({{ docs }}{{ tproxy.paths.reference.configs.cp }}) under `runtime.kubernetes`.